google/temporian/README.md

 Temporian is an open-source Python library for preprocessing ⚡ and feature engineering 🛠 temporal data 📈 for machine learning applications 🤖.
 It is a library tailor-made to address the unique characteristics and complexities of time-related data, such as time-series and transactional data.

 > Temporal data is any form of data that represents a state in time.
 In
-> Temporian, temporal datasets contain [events], which consists of
+> Temporian, temporal datasets contain [events](https://temporian.readthedocs.io/en/stable/user_guide/#events-and-eventsets), which consists of
 > values for one or more attributes at a given timestamp.
 Common
 > examples of temporal data are transaction logs, sensor signals, and
 > weather patterns.
 For more, see